Adjunct Professor of Behavioral and Social Sciences

 NOURISH RI draws on the scientific evidence base from Food on the MoveRIPHI's mobile produce market that serves over 5,000 low-income Rhode Islanders every year.
 With support from the US Department of Agriculture and the AARP Foundation, Food on the Move offers SNAP incentives that double the value of the dollar when customers buy produce with their SNAP benefits.
 Food on the Move has been associated with dramatic improvements in healthy eating behaviors among SNAP recipients, and is one of the largest mobile produce markets in the United States.

 Much of Dr. Nunn's research shows that exorbitant copayments and deductibles for HIV prevention medications lead people to fall out of HIV prevention services for pre-exposure prophylaxis (PrEP).
 PrEP consists of one pill, once a day or bi-monthly inejctions that help HIV-negative people stay HIV-negative.
 In 2022, Dr. Nunn led a Rhode Island advocacy effort to sponsor legislation that limits out of pocket costs for HIV prevention medications, and to allow pharmacists to prescribe PrEP.
 In June 2022, Rhode Island Governor Dan McKee signed the bill into law at Open Door Health; Rhode Island now has one of the most progressive PrEP laws in the country.
+In 2023, the PrEP law was further improved by eliminating copayments and deductibles for PrEP altogether.
+This has had highly positive impacts on access to HIV prevention medications across the state of Rhode Island.

 Dr. Nunn is also Principal Investigator of an NIH grant focused on training African Americans and Latinx scholars in community and clinical research related to HIV/AIDS, with a focus on training the next generation of scientific investigators in the Deep South.